Correlated normal state fermiology and topological superconductivity in UTe2: Linearized Eliashberg equation

 we introduce $\phi$ defined as

 where

-\end{widetext} Here, $u^{\mu s}_{n \sigma} (k)$ is an eigenstate of the given tight binding model. $\mu$, $s$, $n$, $\sigma$ are orbital, spin, band index, pseudospin degrees of freedom, respectively.
+Here, $u^{\mu s}_{n \sigma} (k)$ is an eigenstate of the given tight-binding model. $\mu$, $s$, $n$, and $\sigma$ are orbital, spin, band index, and pseudospin degrees of freedom, respectively.
 Solving the linearized Eliashberg equations at $T=0.003$ eV, we obtain eigenvalues as a function of U' shown in Fig.~\ref{SFig-LEE}.
 As U' is increased, B$_{2u}$ and B$_{3u}$ pairings become degenerated and Their eigenvalues is larger than the other degenerated A$_{u}$ and B$_{1u}$ pairings.